ketanmone/ketanmone.github.io/e-portfolio.md

-# MSc Cyber Security — Security & Risk Management E-Portfolio
+# MSc Cyber Security — Security & Risk Management
 **Student:** Ketan Mone
 **Programme:** University of Essex Online — MSc Cyber Security
 **Section:** Security & Risk Management
 **Live URL:** https://ketanmone.github.io/e-portfolio

 ---

-## How to read this page
 This e-portfolio summarises learning and artefacts from **Units 1–12**, links outcomes to assessments, and closes with a **module-wide reflective synthesis** (aligned to Rolfe et al.’s What? / So What? / Now What?).
 I attended **two live seminars** and—given time zones and schedule—**engaged with recordings for the rest**, supplementing them with extended readings and detailed write-ups to maintain continuity and depth.

 ---